athiya2895/project-management/README.md

 2. Name
 3. An int value indicating number waiting of days before it is available
 ### ProjectManagement
+Includes the
-Includes the Main method for initializing objects, a method to calculate number of working days starting from today to a given date and a method to calculate the number of days required to complete the project by following the schedule.
+1. Main method for initializing objects,
+2. A method to calculate number of working days starting from today to a given date and
+3. A method to calculate the number of days required to complete the project by following the schedule.

 ## Solution Explained
-1. The current solution will be able to decide which task requires how much time based
+1. The current solution will be able to decide which task requires how much time based on:
-  1.  on the sub tasks that it depends on,
+      -  on the sub tasks that it depends on,
-  2.  the users that work on it and
+      -  the users that work on it and
-  3.  the resources it requires.
+      -  the resources it requires.
 2. The formula for calculating the total time taken is:
       > Time for single Task = time for task completed + user waiting time + resources waiting time
       > Update user waiting time and resource waiting time after each task completion